 Borrowers can put down as little as 5% on loans of more than $750,000.
 This home loan is an excellent option for borrowers with minimal cash on hand.

 You’ll need a minimum credit score of 700 to qualify.
 This lender will exclude all deferred student loan balances from your DTI calculation.

 Loans may be used to purchase or refinance a single-family primary residence.
-However, you can find low down payment options for investment properties and second homes.

 Unlike other physician mortgage loan programs, Consumers Credit Union will provide financing for warrantable condominiums.